PanK0/ARGO/README.md

 The script opens the specified number of nodes.

-It also offers the possibility to simoultaneusly open multiple nodes AND make the nodes substitute their address with a letter in the file *topology.csv* (This action is called **FORCE TOPOLOGY**), so that, once the *topology.csv* file will be filled with addresses instead of letters, nodes can load the complete topology inside their internal structure (**LOAD TOPOLOGY** action).
+It also offers the possibility to simoultaneusly open multiple nodes AND make the nodes substitute their address with a letter in the file *topology.csv* (This action is called **FORCE TOPOLOGY**), so that, once the *topology.csv* file will be filled with addresses instead of letters, nodes can load the complete topology (or only their neighbourhood) inside their internal structure (**LOAD TOPOLOGY** action).

 FORCE action also include LOAD action, while LOAD action doesn't affect the *topology.csv* file.